-B. DoD Component Program Managers.
+- B. DoD Component Program Managers.
 DoD personnel (military or civilian) designated in writing by the Component Head/Agency Director or designee responsible for establishing and managing their travel card program in accordance with this Regulation.
 Each CPM is also responsible for establishing and maintaining the Component's organizational structure ("hierarchy") and notifying DTMO and the GTCC vendor of any changes in organizational structure that affect the travel card program.
-The CPMs will conduct periodic hierarchy level reviews, to include validating hierarchy level structure and verifying point of contact information.
+CPMs will conduct periodic hierarchy level reviews, to include validating hierarchy level structure and verifying point of contact information.
 This process may be delegated down to lower hierarchy levels.
-The CPMs will also ensure that Individually Billed Accounts (IBAs) and CBAs are properly approved; reasonable credit limits are established and maintained; and periodic reviews are performed to monitor credit limits and card utilization.
-Annex 2 provides credit limit charts.

-C. Agency Program Coordinators.
+CPMs will also ensure that Individually Billed Accounts (IBAs) and CBAs are properly approved; reasonable credit limits are established and maintained; and periodic reviews are performed to monitor credit limits and card utilization (see Annex 1).
+CPMs must report cases of misuse not recorded or dispositioned in IntelliLink to DTMO no later than 15 calendar days after the end of each fiscal quarter. - C. Agency Program Coordinators.
 DoD personnel (military or civilian) will be designated in writing by a commander or director responsible for the management of the travel card program.
 APCs are responsible to their respective Commander/Director for program execution and management of the day-to-day operations of the DoD GTCC program.
 Detailed APC duties can be found in Section 0411.
-Contractor personnel or Foreign National employees may be designated as an APC at the discretion of the Component; however, their duties as an APC must not include activities that are inherently governmental.

-D. Commander / Supervisor.
+Contractor personnel or Foreign National employees may be designated as an APC at the discretion of the Component; however, their duties as an APC must not include activities that are inherently governmental. - D. Commander / Supervisor.
 Responsible for monitoring compliance with policy, to include responding to inquiries from APCs and determining administrative or disciplinary actions.